 Several Game Data Live customers have gathered data since 2014 including an Arizona state champ.
 That Arizona state champ has used Game Data Live for 4 seasons, winning 3 out of 4 state championship games.

 Use a router to provide a network between your devices.
 Use a flash drive in the router to provide a file server for the network to make video transfers faster and to support multiple video receivers.
 If one of your devices is a Macintosh, it can also be the file server with the addition of some free software.
-Any network connections that can use ethernet wire instead of WiFi will improve network reliability.
+Any network connections that can use ethernet wire instead of WiFi will improve network reliability and speed.

 View - 1 iPad + 1 Mac with Networking - Demonstration Video